open-mmlab/mmpose/docs/en/guide_to_framework.md

 - loss()

 Specifically, `predict()` method needs to return pose predictions in the image space, which is obtained from the model output though the decoding function provided by the codec.
-We implement this process in `BaseHead.decode()`.
+We implement this process in [BaseHead.decode()](https://github.com/open-mmlab/mmpose/blob/main/mmpose/models/heads/base_head.py).

 On the other hand, we will perform test-time augmentation(TTA) in `predict()`.

 A commonly used TTA is `flip_test`, namely, an image and its flipped version are sent into the model to inference, and the output of the flipped version will be flipped back, then average them to stabilize the prediction.

-Here is an example of `predict()` in `RegressionHead`:
+Here is an example of `predict()` in [RegressionHead](https://github.com/open-mmlab/mmpose/blob/main/mmpose/models/heads/regression_heads/regression_head.py):

 ```Python
 def predict(self,